OlgaKnut/pands-project/README.md

 ###     2 Histogram of each variable (*saved to png file*)
 ##### [5, 6]
-Histogram visualise how often each value appearse in a dataset
+Histogram visualise how often each value appears in a dataset

 <img src="https://user-images.githubusercontent.com/123666667/237216112-3450d9b2-6084-4f75-bacb-abc92d5017c3.png" width="400" height="400"/>

 We can see that there is an overlap between species in sepal measurements.
-Petal measurements a specialy petal length can be used to identify Iris Setosa.
+Petal measurements a specially petal length can be used to identify Iris Setosa.

 ###     3 Scatter plot of each pair of variables